 Married couples working together is not a new idea.
-After all, husband-and-wife teams have run farms and small enterprises together since the dawn of time—this is how arguing was invented, sociologists will surely soon announce.
+After all, spouses with business partnerships have run farms and small enterprises together for decades—this is how arguing was invented, sociologists will surely soon announce.

-In her decades of advising small businesses, Hampton has developed guidelines to help married couples start, run and retire from successful enterprises:
+In her decades in the field of family businesses, Hampton has developed guidelines to help married couples start, run and retire from successful enterprises:

-Revisit roles.
 As the business grows and changes, so too do the duties of the managing partners.
-For example, often a business launches with one spouse in the senior role and the other serving as an adviser or administrative assistant.
-As the business matures, the secondary position can develop into an equal.
-If the new dynamics are not identified, power struggles and resentments emerge.
+For example, a business may launch with one spouse in a senior role and the other serving as an adviser or administrative assistant.
+As the business matures, the secondary position may develop into an equal one.
+If the new dynamics are not identified, power struggles and resentments may emerge.
 “Competition and resentment are common between people who love each other and work together,” Hampton says.

 Also make a point to discuss company happenings with children in an effort to share this part of your life and educate them about what you know best.

-Seek a sounding board.
 Many businesses benefit from consultants who can lend an objective perspective.
-With outside help, husband-wife teams, in particular, can resolve many of the logistical and emotional stressors that naturally emerge.
+With outside help, couples can resolve many of the logistical and emotional stressors that emerge.
 Family business advisers, couples therapists, advisory boards and coaches can be valuable investments for couple-owned businesses.
 “Especially in situations where one spouse is not carrying their weight, an adviser is necessary to open the lines of communication,” Hampton says.
 “No one else is going to do a performance review.”

 Peter and Gina Blatt

-Company: Blatt Financial Group, an 11-year-old financial-planning and estate law firm in Palm Beach Gardens, Fla.
+Company: Blatt Financial Group, a 21-year-old financial-planning and estate law firm in Palm Beach Gardens, Florida.

 Secrets: Carve out time to talk business one-on-one; negotiate job titles and roles as the business changes.

 The Blatts have had two incarnations of their business partnership.
-The first lasted for three years while the business started out of a guest room in their home, with Peter serving as the principal and Gina as administrative assistant.
+During the first incarnation, the business started out of a guest room in their home, with Peter serving as the principal and Gina as administrative assistant.

-“That time it went horribly wrong,” Peter says today.
+“That time it went horribly wrong,” Peter says.
 They were so involved in growing the business that they didn’t take the time to actually talk about it.
-“Gina would wake me up at 2 a.m. to remind me to follow up on an invoice because it had been on her mind, building up,” and she felt she had to give a heads-up.
+“Gina would wake me up at 2 a.m. to remind me to follow up on an invoice because it had been on her mind, building up,” he continues.

-After a three-year stint of staying home with their two children, Gina returned to the practice.
-Today, after dropping the kids off at school, the two take a brisk 30-minute walk together, working on fitness goals while also hashing out their business concerns.
+After a stint of staying home with their two children, Gina returned to the practice.
+Today the two take a brisk 30-minute walk together, working on fitness goals while also hashing out their business concerns.
 “That way we can focus on our family more when we are home,” Gina says.